jquast/HP-15C/README.rst

 Torsten Manz believes his software is accurately simulating the behavior of the real HP-15C calculator by dropping keystrokes.

-On an HP-12C I can slowly press down 1️⃣, and while still holding it down, press and hold down 2️⃣.
-Then, release 1️⃣ and 2️⃣ in that order.
-This "galloping" motion can be performed at speeds approximately three times faster than what the software emulation bug discards input for:
+On an HP-12C I can slowly press down '1', and while still holding it down, press and hold down '2'.
+Then, release '1' and '2' in that order.
+This "galloping" motion can be performed at speeds approximately three to five times faster than what the software emulation bug allows:

 .. image:: HP-12CLosslessKeystrokes.gif